-This device features a 16K-word \times 16-bit on-chip maskable ROM that can only be mapped into program memory space.
+The 5409A features a 16K-word \times 16-bit on-chip maskable ROM that can only be mapped into program memory space.

-Customers can arrange to have the ROM of the 5402A programmed with contents unique to any particular application.
+Customers can arrange to have the ROM of the 5409A programmed with contents unique to any particular application.

-A bootloader is available in the standard 5402A on-chip ROM.
+A bootloader is available in the standard 5409A on-chip ROM.
 This bootloader can be used to automatically transfer user code from an external source to anywhere in the program memory at power up.
 If MP/MC of the device is sampled low during a hardware reset, execution begins at location FF80h of the on-chip ROM.
 This location contains a branch instruction to the start of the bootloader program.

-The standard device provides different ways to download the code to accommodate various system requirements:
+The standard 5409A devices provide different ways to download the code to accommodate various system requirements: